-Employee surveys are integral employee feedback mediums to get perspective on factors such as work culture, direct managers and elements that motivate or demotivate employees at the workplace.
+Employee surveys are integral employee feedback mediums to get perspective on factors such as work culture, direct managers, and elements that motivate or demotivate employees at the workplace.
 An employee survey can bear productive results only when designed tactfully from scratch or by using one of the 250+ survey templates, with carefully curated survey questions, and when employees are aware of the acknowledgment for their previously submitted responses by an organization’s management.

 Initially, in the 1920s, these surveys were introduced in the name of employee attitude surveys.
-After 20+ years of its initiation, the National Industrial Advisory, in the middle of 1944 and 1947, observed more than 200% increase in organizations out of 3500 who implemented these surveys.
+After 20+ years of its initiation, the National Industrial Advisory, in the middle of 1944 and 1947, observed a more than 200% increase in organizations out of 3500 who implemented these surveys.
 These days, 50-75% of organizations are determined to use employee surveys and implement changes suggested by employees to keep them engaged regularly and ultimately succeed.

 There are 5 main types of employee surveys that can help business owners to boost their relationship with employees.